 Why Does It Take Most Students Six Years to Graduate From College?

-It takes the majority of college students six years to graduate because they change their majors three times.
+It takes most college students six years to graduate because they change their majors three times.

 The Real Cost of College for Most Students